Lercher/SparqlJsBinding/Readme.md

 ## Angular services

-Some brief description of the provided Angular services.
+A brief description of the provided Angular services.

 ### sparql